patrickbwarren/SunlightHNC/README.md

 Currently at version 1.6.
 Previous versions can be found at http://sunlightdpd.sourceforge.net/.

+The code is in the process of being upgraded to version 1.7 which will be able to handle an arbitrary number of components.
+Whilst this is going on the latest development snapshot may not work properly and may be at odds with the documentation.
+For stability please stick with version 1.6 until the new version is released.
+Version 1.6 can be found by clicking on the 'release' tab at the top of the file listing.

 #### Features

 * FORTRAN 90 based, with example python driver scripts ;